kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

   significant regressions.
 - No unresolved production-readiness concerns remain for usefulness or log volume.
+- The `KubeletWatchdogDiagnostics` feature gate is locked on and subsequently removed according to the Kubernetes feature-gate lifecycle.

 ### Upgrade / Downgrade Strategy

+Upgrading to an Alpha kubelet adds the disabled-by-default `KubeletWatchdogDiagnostics` feature gate.
+Enabling it requires setting the gate for kubelet and restarting kubelet; no node reprovisioning is required.
+Disabling the gate and restarting kubelet removes the additional diagnostics.
-Upgrading kubelet adds failure diagnostics and retry summaries.
-Successful heartbeat behavior is unchanged.
-Downgrading kubelet removes the additional diagnostics.
-No state or configuration migration is involved.
+Downgrading to a version without the gate also removes them.
+Successful heartbeat behavior is unchanged, and no state or configuration migration is involved.

 ### Version Skew Strategy

 The change is kubelet-local and requires no coordination with other components.
-Nodes may run versions with and without the additional diagnostics.
+Nodes may run versions with and without the feature gate, and the gate may be enabled independently on each node.

 ## Production Readiness Review Questionnaire